dridi/cashpack/man/hpack_alloc.3.rst

 The *mem* argument allows you to define the initial allocation size for the dynamic table.
 This is the safest way to guarantee a single allocation.
-A decoder that plans to resize the dynamic table must to defer the actual resize operation, in HTTP/2 it happens after a settings acknowledgement.
+A decoder that plans to resize the dynamic table must defer the actual resize operation, in HTTP/2 it happens after a settings acknowledgement.
 An encoder on the other hand must obey the size changes mandated by its peer decoder, so setting *mem* to a non-negative value is the single-allocation equivalent to::